How to Implement CI/CD Pipelines for Flutter, React Native and .NET MAUI

 GitHub Actions for .NET MAUI

-Create a .github/workflows/maui-ci.yml
+Create a .github/workflows/maui-ci.yml file:

 name: .NET MAUI CI